-Both career counselor and career coach serves as allies and partners to help individuals and organizations in multiple ways, including assessing your job or career, as well as planning your life and work.
+Both career counselor and career coach serve as allies and partners to help individuals and organizations in multiple ways, including assessing your job or career, as well as planning your life and work.
 Despite their differences, however, many professionals especially young adults aren’t sure about their core tasks.
 How do they differ?

 A career coach focuses on how you can further improve yourself based on what you can do at present.
 He/she work with individuals and teams that are prepared to take a life-altering change in their current track.

 On the other hand, a career counselor tries to get a full view of your past to better explain how and why you got into your current situation.
 He/she works with individuals and teams that have a difficult time seeing a bright future that lies ahead.

 Both of them can serve you in different ways, so it is important to seek the right and committed person to do the job.
 Working with them can be a great opportunity to change or rejuvenate your life and career.